sebastian-colomar/protech/upgrade/oc-adm/docs/01b-olm.md

 1B.3.
 Run the source index image that you want to prune in a container:
    ```
+   echo started '1B.3.
+Run the source index image that you want to prune in a container:'

    unalias cp mv rm || true

    mkdir -p ${REMOVABLE_MEDIA_PATH}/containers